particle-iot/docs/src/content/guide/getting-started/examples.md

 # Annotated examples

-Here you will find a bunch of examples to get you started with your new Particle device!
-The diagrams here show the Photon, but these examples will work with either the Photon or the Core.
+Here you will find a bunch of examples to get you started with your new Particle device! {{#unless electron}}The diagrams here show the Photon, but these examples will work with either the Photon or the Core.{{/unless}}

 These examples are also listed in the online IDE in the Code menu.